UPDATE 1-Amid hydropower boom, Laos streams ahead on latest Mekong dam

 Xayaburi's operator is a joint venture between the Communist Lao government and a subsidiary of Thai construction giant Ch Karnchang PCL.
 The Thai company, which is also slated to build the Luang Prabang dam, says it has spent $200 million on the measures to protect the ecosystem.

 But the technology had not been tested in the region.
-Thai hydrologist Pongsak Suttinon wants more data before the Luang Prabang project goes forward.
+Thai hydrologist Pongsak Sutton wants more data before the Luang Prabang project goes forward.

 "We've never had dams in the mainstream of the Lower Mekong before Xayaburi, so a lot of the engineering information was theoretical," said Pongsak, who lectures at Bangkok's Chulalongkorn University.
 A Xayaburi power company representative said it was too early to share information on how the fish pass-throughs were working and that a full picture would require at least two years.